freegut/Crypto_txt/README.md

 ## Author

-[Your name or nickname]
+freegut

 ---

 ## Support

-If you have questions or encounter issues, please open an issue in the repository or contact me via email: [your email].
+If you have questions or encounter issues, please open an issue in the repository or contact me via email: guseiv2014@yandex.ru.

 ---